firedihm/CLEO5_Persistent/README.md

 ## CLEO Scripts

-CLEO allows the installation of 'CLEO scripts', which often use the extension '.cs'.
+CLEO allows the installation of 'CLEO scripts', which often use the extension `.cs`.
 These third-party scripts are entirely user-made and are in no way supported by the developers of this library.
 While CLEO itself should work in a wide range of game installations, individual scripts are known to have their own compatibility restrictions and can not be guaranteed to work.
 CLEO scripts can be found on Grand Theft Auto fansites and modding sites such as:
 - https://libertycity.net/files/gta-san-andreas/mods/cleo-scripts/
 - https://www.gtainside.com/en/sanandreas/mods-322/